logo

 C♭ Phrygian Piano Diagram

-This diagram highlights which keys belong to the C♭ Phrygian scale, which is helpful for visualizing whole steps, half steps, and characteristic tones such as the flat 2 (D♭♭), which gives this scale its signature sound.
+This diagram highlights which keys belong to the C♭ Phrygian scale, which is helpful for visualizing whole steps, half steps, and the overall shape of the scale on the keyboard.

 C♭ Phrygian Scale Formula and Intervals